 Fire up a round of spicy jalapeno margaritas!
 If you’re a tequila lover and you like spicy food—then this spicy margarita recipe will not disappoint.

 Patty and I went to one of my favorite cocktail bars in Boston called ‘Drink.’
 The allure is they don’t have a cocktail menu.
 Instead, you tell the bartender what flavors you like or what you’re in the mood for, and they will surprise you with a cocktail using the elements you describe.

-Anyway, when it was my turn to order I said I wanted something with tequila, to which our bartender replied with “how do you feel about spicy?”
+Anyway, I told the bartender I wanted something with tequila, to which he replied with “how do you feel about spicy?”
 And of course, I said let’s rock and roll.
-The drink was a jalapeno infused tequila cocktail served straight up in a martini glass.
+The drink was a jalapeno-infused tequila cocktail served straight up in a martini glass.
 From that moment on, I found myself craving spicy cocktails.